mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 deviceInfo.callbackId | This differs as per the OS.
 In case of linux and windows operating systems it is a HTTP URL.
 In the case of android, it is the intent name.
 In IOS, it is the URL scheme.
 The call back URL takes precedence over future requests as a base URL.
 (If there are multiple devices supported by the same SBI, connected at the same time, a combination of the port, call backId and the serial number, along with deviceSubId will invoke the right device) deviceInfo.digitalId | The digital id as per the digital id definition.
 For SBI 1.0 devices which are yet to obtain a certificate from the device provider (deviceStatus = Not Registered), the digitalId will be unsigned.
 For SBI 1.0 devices with valid certificates issued by the provider, the digital id will be signed using the device key.
 For SBI 2.0 devices, the digital id will be always signed using the FTM key. deviceInfo.env | This represents the target environment.
 For devices that are not registered the environment is "None".
 For devices that are registered, send the environment in which it is registered.
-Allowed values are "Staging", "Developer", "Pre-Production" or "Production". deviceInfo.specVersion | Array of supported SBI specification version. error | Relevant errors as defined under the [error section](#error-codes) of this document. error.errorCode | Standardized error code.
+Allowed values are "Staging", "Developer", "Pre-Production" or "Production". deviceInfo.purpose | Purpose of the device in the MOSIP ecosystem.
+Allowed values are "Auth" or "Registration". deviceInfo.specVersion | Array of supported SBI specification version. error | Relevant errors as defined under the [error section](#error-codes) of this document. error.errorCode | Standardized error code.